Joint Base Lewis–McChord: McChord Air Force Base

 McChord Air Force Base was originally named Tacoma Field in 1927 when a local voting measure voted to create a municipal airport.
 This airport would be purchased by the United States government in 1938 and renamed McChord Field in May 1938 in honor of Colonel William McChord, who had died in an aircraft accident in Virginia.
 The early work and construction of the base prior to the start of World War II occurred under the Works Projects Administration.
 McChord Field served as a critical piece of defense infrastructure during World War II, training bomber aircraft pilots who would participate in the allied invasion of Italy, southern France, and the Doolittle Raid.
 McChord Field became McChord Air Force Base in 1948 with the formation of the United States Air Force as a separate division of the armed forces from the United States Army.

 McChord Air Force Base served as an airlift base since the end of World War II.
 The base functions as a strategic airlift base participating in transport (such as in Operation Desert Shield), humanitarian (such as relief during 1992 typhoons, support during the eruption of Mount St. Helens in 1980, and support to New Orleans after Hurricane Katrina), and air defense roles (such as military interception in the aftermath of the 9/11 attacks).

 Fort Lewis and McChord Air Force Base officially joined to form Joint Base Lewis McChord in 2010 following the apolitical Base Realignment and Closure Commissions recommendations in 2005.

 Geography and environment

 The large protected lands available to military reservations makes environmental protection significantly important worldwide.
-Both formerly named Fort Lewis and McChord Air Force Base lands have been used as areas to conduct significant environmental studies.
+Both Fort Lewis and McChord Air Force Base lands have been used as areas to conduct significant environmental studies.
 The use of military equipment on the base reservation contains the potential to damage environmental habitats.
 United States military facilities have implemented and continue to implement practices that include environmental preservation and protections.